hmrc/mobile-paye/docs/feedback.md

 * **Body**

-To hit the endpoint a feedback model must be provided.
+To hit the endpoint a feedback model must also be provided.
 The fields are optional so not all need to be included.

 ```json
 {